-• You’ll use earlier income and tax information.
-Beginning with the 2017–18 FAFSA, students will be required to report income and tax information from an earlier tax year.
-For example, on the 2017–18 FAFSA, you—and your parent(s), as appropriate—will report your 2015 income and tax information, rather than your 2016 income and tax information.
+- You will now use earlier income and tax information.
+Beginning with the 2017–2018 FAFSA, students are now required to report income and tax information from an earlier tax year.
+For example, on the 2017–2018 FAFSA, you—and your parent(s), as appropriate—should report your 2015 income and tax information, rather than your 2016 income and tax information.

 The following table provides a summary of key dates as we transition to using the early FAFSA submission timeframe and earlier tax information.